Frequently Asked Questions

 • Q6.
 Is Scuba Diving by boat at Havelock Island safe to conduct, and what sort of training will I receive?

-The safety of our participants has always been our number one priority.
-Individuals will receive a proper briefing regarding the diving process, which will include the practice of basic skills in shallow water, then a dive directly in the water under the supervision of the instructor.
-These guidelines are well kept in mind at Havelock for these introductory dives to keep things easy-going and safe for beginners.
+Safety of our participants has always been our first priority.
+A proper briefing will be given to people about the diving process which will involve practicing the basic skills in shallow water and then a direct dive in the water with the instructor.
+These guidelines are well kept in mind to keep things easy-going and safe for beginners.

 • Q7.
 When is the most favorable time to go for a boat dive at Havelock Island?

-Best time for a calming Scuba diving by boat at Havelock Island would be early morning as the sea is is more quite and the visibility is excellent.
-It is also recommended to always opt for a time that avoids the rough seas or even bad weather.
+The best time for a calming Scuba diving by boat at Havelock Island would be early morning as the sea is more quiet and the visibility is excellent.
+It is also recommended to always book for a slot that avoids the rough seas or even bad weather.

 • Q8.
 What to do in the case of a medical condition or a fear of diving?

-In case you are having some specific medical condition, then you should ensure that you inform the diving site beforehand and in most incidences, you will be advised not to participate in the dive.
+In case you have a specific medical condition, then you should make sure to inform the diving site beforehand, and in most cases, you will be advised not to participate in the dive.
 If you are feeling nervous about the idea of diving, then the instructors will guide you to feel calmer and be manageable during the activity.

 • Q9.
 How are we supposed to book the dive, and what will happen if the weather is bad?

-The marine views of Havelock Island are worth exploring due to its clear waters, coral reefs, colorful fish, and several other aquatic creatures.
-The boat scuba diving will give you access to some of the most rare locations at the beach entries, which will make it an experience of a lifetime.
+Havelock Island has marine landscapes that are worth visiting since the waters are very clear, the seabed is covered with coral reefs, various colorful fish, and many other marine animals.
+Scuba diving in the boat will take you to some of the most unique places in the beach entries, making it an experience of a lifetime.

 • Q11.
 Can I use my glasses or contact lenses for diving?

 Wearing glasses under the water is not possible as the mask would not fit.
 But, you can safely use the soft contact lenses as you dive.
-People who are new to diving use contacts lenses without any issue.
-The diving mask will create a sealed space for the air that will protect you eyes, so that the lenses will not be displaced.
+People who are new to diving use contact lenses without any issue.
+The diving mask will create a sealed space for the air that will protect your eyes, so that the lenses will not be displaced.

-• Q14.
-Will the boat have basic facilities?
+• Q12.
+Is the boat equipped with all the needed basic facilities?

 Yes, the boat is already fully ready for the beginners.
 The boat has all the necessary safety gear like the life jackets, first aid kits, oxygen cylinders, and walkie-talkies.
 Some of the boats even provide small lockers to store all of your belongings.

 It is fine to take the phone on the boat, though one must ensure that it is packed in a waterproof bag or with someone on the crew.
-When you gear up and handle the equipment, it is easy for the devices to be misplaced or even get wet.
-The diving team will use waterproof cameras to take your pictures underwater.
+When you gear up and handle the equipment, it is easy for the devices to be misplaced or even ruined.
+The diving team will come equipped with waterproof cameras to capture your images underwater.

+• Q14.
+What procedures are in place if I feel anxious or wish to take a break during the dive?

+Yes, you are not expected to fly at least 12- 18 hours after a dive because your body will require time to dispose of the nitrogen that you have inhaled when underwater.
+This is the period that you are expected to loosen up, take your time, and consume as much water as possible.
+You can continue with chill activities like exploring the island.

 • Q16.
-What if I feel scared or want to take a break while diving?

-Yes, you are not supposed to take a flight for atleast 12- 18 hours after the dive, as you body will need some time to get rid of the nitrogen it has inhaled while being underwater.
-During this time you are required to relax, take you time and drink a lot of water.
-You can continue with chill activities like exploring the island.
+Can people with seasickness come on scuba diving activities?

+Yes, people who get seasick can also join scuba diving by boat at Havelock.
+Havelock Island’s sea is very calm and quiet in the morning, which will help reduce the stress related to it.
+In case you are very sensitive to motion sickness, then you may want to take some form of medication before the boat ride, but only after consulting the doctor.

+• Q17.
+Will participants receive photos or videos of their dive?

 • Q18.
-Can people with seasickness come on the boat dive?

-Yes, people who get seasick can also join on the scuba diving by boat at Havelock.
-The Havelock Island’s sea is very calm and quiet in the morning, which will help reduce the stress related to it.
-If you are quite sensitive to motion sickness, then it might be a good idea to take some medication before the boat ride, but only after consulting the doctor.

-• Q19.
-Will I get photos or videos of my dive?

-• Q20.
 Is scuba diving by boat in Havelock suitable for non-swimmers who panic easily?

-The activity is made to be beginner-friendly, so that people who are new to the dive or get nervus very easily, can also enjoy the dive.
-Before the activity, the guides will teach you some basic breathing, equalizing, and even hand gestures that will help you underwater.
-They will stay close to you throughout the dive and guide your dive to make sure you feel safe all the times.
+The activity is made to be beginner-friendly, so that people who are new to the dive or get nervous very easily, can also enjoy the dive.
+The guides will show you some basic breathing, equalizing and even hand-signs that will work under water before the activity.
+Instructors will stay close to you during the diving, and lead your diving to ensure that you are always safe.